shobrook/syntaxis/README.md

 #### What counts as a function?

-In Python, subscripts, comparisons, and binary operations are all just syntactic sugar for function calls, and are treated by saplings as such.
+In Python, subscripts, comparisons, and binary operations are all just syntactic sugar for function calls, and are treated by syntaxis as such.
 Here are some common "translations:"

 ```python
 my_obj['my_sub'] # => my_obj.__index__('my_sub')